drakesobania/programming-wisdom/README.md

 3. **Respectful**
 4. **Educational**

 Opinions pieces are fine, but should be thoughtful and sufficiently explained.
+Also, opinions in these webpages are not necessarily those of contributors to this list or their respective employers.

 ## The List (by author)